Merstham FC 1924

 Merstham FC: History

-The 2008/09 was Merstham’s first season in the Isthmian South and many thought that the team would struggle at that level.
-Happy to disappoint the pessimists, Merstham had a good season finishing eighth, narrowly missing out the play-offs.
+At the 2008/09 was Merstham’s first season in the Isthmian South and they had a good season finishing eighth, narrowly missing out the play-offs.
 Their defence of their Surrey Senior Cup title was ended by Woking in the semi-final.
-Merstham Ladies also had a great season winning their League and League Cup and finishing runners up in the La Senza Ladies Cup.
-However, in May manager Mick Sullivan announced that, after eight seasons at the helm, he was leaving the club for local rivals Leatherhead.
-Former Banstead boss Graeme Banyard was appointed as the new manager.
+However, in May manager Mick Sullivan announced that, after eight seasons at the helm, he was leaving to manage Leatherhead.
+After a couple of indifferent seasons, in January 2012, the Board announced that former Bromley manager Hayden Bird would take charge.
+Bird rang the changes, bringing in several new players and Merstham finished a creditable nineth.

 No one could have predicted the impact of Covid-19 as the pandemic swept the world just as the 2019/20 season neared its conclusion.
 Wilson had endured a real baptism of fire as his new team struggled to maintain their Premier League status.
 As the pandemic surged throughout the UK, football was no longer a priority and when the season was finally curtailed, with all records being expunged, Merstham were fighting relegation and sat in 21st place, although with home games against relegation rivals to play, most were confident that the drop could be avoided.
 The 20/21 season lasted just 11 games before the surge in Covid cases brought the new season to an inevitable halt.